Generalized solutions to semilinear elliptic equations with measure data: Introduction

 and moreover, independently of the approximate sequence $(f_n)$, $v_n\to u^{*,f}$ in $L^1(D)$.
 This legitimates referring to the unique solution of \eqref{eq.gw1} as a generalized solution to \eqref{eq1.1} (see comments preceding \cite[Theorem 1]{BP}).
 In \cite{BMP} the authors called {\em good measures} (relative to $f)$ those bounded (signed) Borel measures for which $\mu=\mu^{*,f}$.
 In other words, in their terminology, good measures are exactly those bounded Borel measures for which there exists a solution to \eqref{eq1.1}.
 We denote the class of good measures by $\GG(f)$.

-The present paper is devoted to answering the open problem posed by Brezis, Marcus and Ponce.
-Let us mention that a partial answer to it has been already given in \cite[Theorem 4.11]{BMP}, where it is proved that if $f$ satisfies (B) and additionally $f$ is spatially independent and concave, then
+The present paper is devoted to the open problem posed by Brezis, Marcus and Ponce.
+Let us mention that a partial answer to it has been already given in \cite[Theorem 4.11]{BMP}, where it is proved that if $f$ satisfies (B) and additionally $g:=-f$ is convex and independent of the spatial variable, then

 Let $\mathcal M_b(D)$ denote the set of (signed) bounded Borel measures on $D$ equipped with the metric determined by the total variation norm.
-The main result of the present paper states that assuming merely (H) we have
+The main result of the present paper states that if (H) and the following condition: \begin{enumerate} \item[(UI)] for any function $w\in W^{1,q}_0(D),\, q\in [1,d/(d-1))$ that is non-negative or non-positive in $D$ the following implication holds: